 Right from the onset in the 1980s, when the product BIONADE was invented, the company has made sustainable thinking and acting its guideline.
 With a non-alcoholic refreshment drink produced purely organically – featuring eco-quality according to the EU Eco-regulation, BIONADE is striving for a pioneering role.
 BIONADE sees itself as an inspiration for other regions as it is a local company that is expanding internationally, but is still connected to its roots and is located right in the middle of the Rhön Biosphere Reserve.

 The goals to be achieved with the Leadership Declaration of the ‘Biodiversity in Good Company’ Initiative are fully in tune with BIONADE’s general goals and claims.
 In the future, the company wants to be able to conduct all business transactions bearing in mind biological diversity.
 These goals are turning into a permanent development process.
-Through the recent introduction of an environmental management system, BIONADE can ensure environmental and quality standards are met, while at the same time continuously improving our industrial production process.
+Through an environmental management system, BIONADE can ensure environmental and quality standards are met, while at the same time continuously improving our industrial production process.

-BIONADE is currently gearing the entire supply chain towards sustainable development by including procurement, production and logistics in the process.
+BIONADE is aligning the entire supply chain towards sustainable development by including procurement, production and logistics in the process.
 The raw materials necessary for production of BIONADE's refreshment drink are being procured from regional organic farmers to an ever greater extent, and likewise the global procurement of raw materials is steadily improving.
 Suppliers are given specifications of social and ecological criteria, and taking these conditions into account the beverage company will build up its supplier pool with long-term contracts.
 Educational work with a focus on sustainable development is practiced at BIONADE, both in-house and externally, and is being continually expanded.

 What does it mean in real terms that BIONADE is protecting biodiversity?
 How does the consumer benefit?
 How is the environment benefiting?
 And what is BIONADE doing to make sure its ideas will be passed on to the generations to come?